 The Swedish Export Credit Corporation, SEK, borrows on the international capital markets by issuing bonds.
 This enables our business to be funded without subsidies or loans from the Swedish government.

 Investors in our bonds include central banks, institutional investors and retail investors around the world.
 SEK has numerous bond structures in a variety of currencies with a range of maturities.
-Our key funding markets are Europe, North America and Japan.
+Our key funding markets are Japan, North America and Europe.

 Lending in both good times and bad